BY-LAWS OF PETROLEUM ACCOUNTANTS SOCIETY OF OKLAHOMA – Tulsa

 NOTE: While the duties, in general terms, of the officers and Board members may include the duties noted below, the Board has the authority to assign duties to its members as necessary.

-SECTION 1 – PRESIDENT – The President’s responsibilities include:
+The President's responsibilities include:

 - Serve as the executive head of the Society and when present, shall preside at all meetings of the Society and of the Board of Directors.